 All recruitment takes place in accordance with employment legislation and in line with the Group’s specific Employment Policy.
 A compulsory ‘pre-employment checklist’ is issued to all potential new starters prior to employment which includes a right to work check.
 This process involves a full and thorough review of a potential new starter’s relevant original identification documentation.
 Employment is conditional upon satisfactory documentation confirming the employee’s right to work.

-All pay is in line with National Minimum and Living Wage legislation and all pay and benefits are paid directly into the employee’s bank account, with no deductions being made for anything such as accommodation or work finding fees.
+All pay is in line with National Minimum and Living Wage legislation and all pay and benefits are paid directly into the employee’s bank account with no deductions being made for anything such as accommodation or work finding fees.

 Our business and supply chain

-Walstead UK has grown by winning new business and by corporate acquisitions, enabling the provision of a wide range of print and content services for our customers.
+Walstead UK has grown by winning new business and by corporate acquisitions enabling the provision of a wide range of print and content services for our customers.
 The size of Walstead UK’s offering enables us to serve a wide customer base including globally recognised blue-chip corporations, high street brands and local businesses.
 We work in partnership with our clients to ensure our supply chain vendors meet the high standards of social responsibility demanded by us as a business and by the end users of our products.

 Our supply chain is complex and may consist of different tiers between our direct suppliers and the producers of raw materials.
-We source our requirements from highly regarded global suppliers who enable us to rely on the integrity of their supply chain, particularly in relation to suppliers of paper, inks and other constituent materials required for the manufacture of printed products.
+We source our requirements from highly regarded global suppliers who enable us to rely on the integrity of their supply chain, particularly in relation to suppliers of paper, inks and other key materials required for the manufacture of printed products.